efsalvarenga/CV/index.md

 - Conceived and currently delivering the Brazil Advanced Data Analytics (BRADA) programme in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
 - Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, and IT; and external research resources
 - Currently collaborating with PTW for detailing the scope for the Rig Sequencing Transparency project, to be delivered in 2020
-- Projects I led were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019
+- Projects I led the digital workstream were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019

 [comment]: # (Elf)
 [comment]: # (Collaboration with R&D)